Do law degrees genuinely support personal development?

 How Student Voice Analytics helps you

-Student Voice Analytics turns open-text survey comments into prioritised actions for law and personal development.
-It tracks topic tone and volume over time, from institution to school and cohort, highlights assessment clarity and delivery pain points, and benchmarks law against other subject groups and demographics.
-Programme teams can export concise, anonymised summaries to inform module refreshes, assessment redesign and support interventions, and demonstrate like-for-like improvement to committees and external reviewers.
+Student Voice Analytics turns open-text survey comments into prioritised actions for law and personal development, so teams can see where confidence is growing and where it is stalling.
+It tracks topic tone and volume over time, from institution to school and cohort, highlights assessment clarity, workload and support pain points, and benchmarks law against other subject groups and demographics.
+Programme teams can export concise, anonymised summaries to guide module refreshes, support interventions and committee reporting, then measure whether changes are improving the experience for disabled and non-disabled students alike.

 Request a walkthrough